SMControl/SO_UC/README.md

 2. Checks if Firebird is installed and does so with SM criteria if required.
 3. Deals with Firebird using programs and services PRE and POST Upgrade (LiveSales, PDTWiFi etc).
 5. Will ask which version of Setup to use, so suitable for installing/upgrading both Stable & Development builds.
-6. Sets correct folder permissions on appropriate folders.
+6. Sets correct folder permissions.

 ## SO_UC.exe